-When it's ready, remove from oven and sit the pan on a wire rack to cool to room temperature.
+- Bake for 12 to 18 minutes.
+Watch it carefully as oven temperatures vary.
+You want the overall color of the crust to be brown, but of course, not burned.When it's ready, remove from oven and sit the pan on a wire rack to cool to room temperature.
 Do not remove the tart from the pan yet or it will break.
-If the bottom has bubbled up at all, gentle press flat while it is still warm with the bottom of silver measuring cup or other flat bottle.
+If the bottom has bubbled up at all, gentle press flat while it is still warm with the bottom of measuring cup or other flat bottle.

-Make The Chocolate Truffle Filling
+Make The Chocolate Filling

-Shake the room-temperature can of coconut milk, open it and pour the contents into a sauce pan.
+- Shake the room-temperature can of coconut milk, open it and pour the contents into a saucepan.
 Heat the milk on the stove on medium heat until simmering.
 Don't boil.

 - Stir in the vanilla extract and salt until combined.

-Pour the chocolate mixture into the baked yet cooled crust, and smooth the top with a spoon until it is even.
+- Pour the chocolate mixture into the baked yet cooled crust, and smooth the top with a spoon until it is even.
 Refrigerate for at least 2 hours, or until firm.

 - Serve chilled, sprinkled with flaky sea salt.